Scomcn/matched-pair-algo/README.md

 ### Clean repo

+Warning: these operations are not reversible.

-- Clean up the files produced by the script by running `yarn clean`
+- Clean up the files produced by the script by running `npm run clean`
   - This will not delete `dataset.csv` in the `input` directory
-- Clean up all files and folders in `input` and `output` by running `yarn clean:all`
+- Clean up all files and folders in `input` and `output` by running `npm run clean:all`
   - This will delete _everything_ inside both `input` and `output`

-These operations are not reversible.